matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

   to a plugin's Archiver instance.
 If the archiver supports partial archiving, it will handle it and a partial archive will be created, with the report archive in it only.
 This must be set in combination with `plugin` and `pluginOnly`.

+### PHP Classes

+The following classes are involved in the Core Archiving process:

+- **Piwik\Archive**: entry point for archive data queries.
+This is used by API methods to get numeric and blob data by site ID and/or period.
+  If we can't find up to date data for an archive data query, and the current request is allowed to start the core archiving process, we initiate archiving.
+This class will call the CoreAdminHome.archiveReports API method to do so.
+- **Piwik\Loader**: entry point for the core archiving process.
+The `prepareArchive()` method is invoked directly by CoreAdminHome.archiveReports.
+  This class is used to look for one individual archive (so for one site and one period).
+If we can't find a usable one, we launch the core archiving process.

+  This process involves first initiating archiving for core metrics (metrics for VisitsSummary.get).
+If we find there were no visits for the archive we skip the archive (there are events that can disable this optimization on a per site basis).
+Then we use PluginsArchiver to initiate archiving for all plugins.

+  Note: for some archives (where period=range or if using a custom segment), we will only initiate archiving for the requested plugin(s).
+- **Piwik\PluginsArchiver**: This class will loop through every plugin (or requested plugin), create the plugin's `Archiver` instance and invoke it.
+Based on whether a day or non-day period is being archived, either the `aggregateDayReports()` or `aggregateMultipleReports()` method will be invoked.
+- **Piwik\Plugin\Archiver**: This is the base class for all plugin archivers.
+Plugins define their archiving logic within one of these classes, which will then be invoked by PluginsArchiver.
+- **Piwik\ArchiveProcessor**: This is a utility class that contains methods to easily query and aggregate metrics and reports for multiple periods.
+  It is mostly used by `aggregateMultipleReports()` implementations to aggregate and insert archive data with a single method call, and by both `aggregateMultipleReports()` and `aggregateDayReports()` to insert archive data.
+- **Piwik\DataAccess\LogAggregator**: This is a utility class that contains some methods to aggregate log data.
+It is mostly used by
+  `aggregateDayReports()` implementations to aggregate log data and turn the result into `DataTable`s to insert.
+Many plugin may find that those methods are not enough, however, and will query log tables directly.
+- **Piwik\DataAccess\ArchiveWriter**: This class contains low level methods to create, write to and delete archives.
+It is used by
+  `ArchiveProcessor` to initialize new archives, insert archive data into them, and to finalize them when finished.
+- **Piwik\Archive\Parameters**: This is a utility class that contains all the parameters of an archive data queries, such as the site IDs to get data for, the periods to get data for and the segment to get data for.
+- **Piwik\ArchiveProcessor\Parameters**: This is a utility class that, like `Piwik\ArchiveParameters`, contains the parameters for a single archiving run.
+It only stores one site ID and period, however, since we can only launch the archiving process for a single site/period at a time.
+It also contains some other information like the request plugin/report if any or whether we want to only archive data for a single report.

+The entire code path for Core Archiving is as follows:

+- An API class constructs an `Archive` instance and queries for archive data.
+- If archiving is not allowed to launch, `Archive` will look through the archive tables directly for data and return whatever it finds.
+- If archiving is allowed, `Archive` will initiate archiving for every site/period combination in the query.
+It does this by calling the
+  `CoreAdminHome.archiveReports` API method.
+- `CoreAdminHome.archiveReports` creates and invokes the `Loader` class.
+- `Loader` looks for a usable archive.
+If found, it returns that archive ID.
+Otherwise it launches the archiving process, first aggregating core metrics like nb_visits.
+Then if we can't skip the archive, it invokes `PluginsArchiver`.
+- `PluginsArchiver` loops through every activated plugin and creates the plugin's `Archiver` instance if there is one.
+It invokes the appropriate method on the `Archiver` instances.
+- `Archiver` instances define `aggregateDayReports()` and `aggregateMultipleReports()` methods. `aggregateDayReports()` methods will generally use a `LogAggregator` instance to aggregate log data and then insert it using an `ArchiveProcessor` instance. `aggregateMultipleReports()` methods will use an aggregation method in `ArchiveProcessor`.
+  - `ArchiveProcessor` aggregation methods will query data using an internal `Archive` instance created using the current period's subperiods
+    (so if the current period is a week, this `Archive` will query for days within that week).
+  - `ArchiveProcessor` will aggregate that data together ans insert it into the archive tables.
+- After all plugin archivers finish, `PluginsArchiver` will finalize the archive using the `ArchiveWriter` that was created.

 ## core:archive command

 _Brief Description of system:_ The `core:archive` command is meant to be run as a cron job periodically archiving data